 What does it cost to stay at Arabian Nights Village?

 The Arabian Nights Village offers excellent value for money and includes a number of activities, dinner and breakfast within the room price.
-Standard Rooms start from 990 AED per couple, through to over 3000 AED per night for the Tower Suite, accommodating up to 6 guests.
+Standard Rooms start from 990 AED per couple to over 3000 AED per night for the Tower Suite, accommodating up to 6 guests.

 Formerly operated by the Jumeirah Group, the Al Wathba Desert Resort is a beautifully designed desert retreat less than an hour’s drive from the centre of Abu Dhabi.